vortexsys/artemis/README.md

 Please don't use this project for illegal purposes.
 I am not responsible for the user's actions and I do not support any Terms brekaing or illegal movements, this is educational purposes only.

 ## Requirements
-I only tested this project on Python 3.11, modules are already installed (atleast right now).
+I only tested this project on Python 3.11

+Modules: Currently only datetime isn't preinstalled.

 ## Developers
 Currently only [me (vortexsys)](https://github.com/vortexsys)